 For more information, see the table Peroxisome Biogenesis and Very Long-Chain Fatty Acid Metabolism Disorders .

 Zellweger syndrome (ZS), neonatal adrenoleukodystrophy, and infantile Refsum disease (IRD)

 These disorders are 3 expressions of a disease continuum, from most (ZS) to least (IRD) severe.
-The responsible genetic defect occurs in 1 of at least 11 genes involved in peroxisomal formation or protein import (the PEX gene family).
+The responsible genetic defect occurs in 1 of at least 12 genes involved in peroxisomal formation or protein import (the PEX gene family).

 This defect of peroxisomal biogenesis is caused by PEX7 gene mutations and characterized by skeletal changes that include midface hypoplasia, strikingly short proximal limbs, frontal bossing, small nares, cataracts, ichthyosis, and profound psychomotor retardation.
 Vertebral clefts are also common.
-Diagnosis is by x-ray findings, serum elevation of phytanic acid, and low RBC plasmalogen levels; VLCFA levels are normal.
-There is no effective treatment.

 About 45% of patients have a milder form called adrenomyeloneuropathy (AMN); onset occurs in the 20s or 30s, with progressive paraparesis, and sphincter and sexual disturbance.
 About one third of these patients also develop cerebral symptoms.